drogue-iot/drogue-device/README.md

 Drogue device is an open source async, no-alloc actor framework for embedded devices, based on [embassy](https://github.com/embassy-rs/embassy).

-* Makes it easy to write safe, composable and connected embedded applications.
+* Built using [rust](https://www.rust-lang.org), an efficient, memory safe and thread safe programming language.
-* Built using [rust]https://www.rust-lang.org, an efficient, memory safe and thread safe programming language.
+* Simplifies writing safe, composable and connected embedded applications.
 * Offers built-in drivers for internet connectivity, such as WiFi and LoRaWAN.
 * All software is licensed under the Apache 2.0 open source license.